-Workplace injury and illness cost restaurant owners millions of dollars annually in compensation and productivity; kitchen safety should be a top priority for all restaurants.
+Workplace injury and illness cost restaurant owners millions of dollars annually in compensation and productivity.
+Kitchen safety should be a top priority for all restaurant people.

 For hospitality workers, where hourly wages and casual employment contracts are the industry standard, a single missed day of work can not only cause undue financial stress, but can also affect the productivity of your kitchen.